SriNithya2004/PROJECT_CS230/README.md

 ```

 ## Run simulation

+"BEFORE RUNNING":
+PLEASE NOTE: "inclusive.cc, exclusive.cc, non-inclusive.cc contain the working code for the corresponding inclusivity options"
+ these files need to be placed inside src folder being named as "cache.cc"
+ The traces need to be placed in the folder "gap".
+ Our plots are in folder "results_30M".
+You can run replacement.py and prefetcher.py to get these plots.

 Copy `scripts/run_champsim.sh` to the ChampSim root directory and change TRACE_DIR in run_champsim.sh

 - Single-core simulation: Run simulation with run_champsim.sh script.